staskolukasz/ngx-infinite-scroller/README.md

 # ngx-infinite-scroller

-Infinite reverse scroll directive for Angular 5
+Infinite and bidirectional scroll directive for Angular 5

 ## Installation